-The Am29LV008B is manufactured on AMD's new 0.35 μm process technology and offers an Unlock Bypass mode to facilitate faster programming.
-Once the device enters the Unlock Bypass mode, only two write cycles are required to program a byte, instead of four.
-Devices manufactured on AMD's 0.5 μm process technology require a four-bus-cycle command sequence for each byte programmed.
-The "Byte Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
+The device features an Unlock Bypass mode to facilitate faster programming.
+Once the device enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
+The "Word/Byte Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.

 An erase operation can erase one sector, multiple sectors, or the entire device.
 Tables 2 and 3 indicate the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-The "Command Definitions"

-section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+The "Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.